-The read-across analogs were identified using RIFM fragrance materials chemical inventory clustering and read-across search criteria (Date et al., 2020).
-These criteria follow the strategy for structuring and reporting a read-across prediction of toxicity as described in Schultz et al. (2015) and are consistent with the guidance provided by OECD within Integrated Approaches for Testing and Assessment (OECD, 2015) and the European Chemical Agency read-across assessment framework (ECHA, 2017b).
+The read-across analog was identified using RIFM fragrance chemicals inventory clustering and read-across search criteria (Date et al., 2020).
+These criteria are in compliance with the strategy for structuring and reporting a read-across prediction of toxicity as described in Schultz et al. (2015) and are consistent with the guidance provided by OECD within Integrated Approaches for Testing and Assessment (OECD, 2015) and the European Chemical Agency read-across assessment framework (ECHA, 2017c).

 - First, materials were clustered based on their structural similarity.
 Second, data availability and data quality on the selected cluster were examined.
-Third, appropriate read-across analogs from the cluster were confirmed by expert judgment. - Tanimoto structure similarity scores were calculated using FCFC4 fingerprints (Rogers and Hahn, 2010). - The physical-chemical properties of the target material and the read-across analogs were calculated using EPI Suite v4.11 (US EPA, 2012a). - J{max} values were calculated using RIFM's Skin Absorption Model (SAM).
-The parameters were calculated using the consensus model (Shen et al., 2014). - DNA binding, mutagenicity, genotoxicity alerts, oncologic classification, ER binding, and repeat dose categorization predictions were generated using the OECD OSAR Toolbox v4.5 (OECD, 2021b). - Developmental toxicity was predicted using CAESAR v2.1.7 (Cassano et al., 2010). - Protein binding was predicted using OECD QSAR Toolbox v4.5 (OECD, 2021b) and skin sensitization was predicted using Toxtree. - The major metabolites for the target material and read-across analogs were determined and evaluated using the OECD QSAR Toolbox v4.5 (OECD, 2021b). - To keep continuity and compatibility with in silico alerts, OECD QSAR Toolbox v4.5 was selected as the alert system.
+Third, appropriate read-across analogs from the cluster were confirmed by expert judgment. - Tanimoto structure similarity scores were calculated using FCFC4 fingerprints (Rogers and Hahn, 2010). - The physical-chemical properties of the target material and the read-across analogs were calculated using EPI Suite (US EPA, 2012a). - J{max} values were calculated using RIFM's skin absorption model (SAM).
+The parameters were calculated using the consensus model (Shen et al., 2014). - DNA binding, mutagenicity, genotoxicity alerts, and oncologic classification predictions were generated using OECD QSAR Toolbox v4.2 (OECD, - ER binding and repeat dose categorization were generated using OECD QSAR Toolbox v4.2 (OECD, 2018). - Developmental toxicity was predicted using CAESAR v2.1.7 (Cassano et al., 2010), and skin sensitization was predicted using Toxtree v2.6.13. - Protein binding was predicted using OECD QSAR Toolbox v4.2 (OECD, 2018). - The major metabolites for the target material and read-across analogs were determined and evaluated using OECD QSAR Toolbox v4.2 (OECD, 2018). - To keep continuity and compatibility with in silico alerts, OECD QSAR Toolbox v4.2 was selected as the alert system.